jacebenson/cedar/docs/docs/forms.md

 ### emptyAs prop

 The `emptyAs` prop allows the user to override the default value for an input field if the field is empty.
-Provided that a `setValueAs` prop is not specified, Redwood will allow you to override the default empty value returned.
+Provided that a `setValueAs` prop is not specified, Cedar will allow you to override the default empty value returned.
 The possible values for `emptyAs` are:

 - `null`